claws/cookiecutter-python-project/{{cookiecutter.package_name}}/CONTRIBUTING.rst

 Workflow
 --------

-{{cookiecutter.package_name}} is developed using a test-driven process.
-The workflow that developers use to fix a bug or add enhancements typically follows this sequence:
+The workflow that developers typically use to fix a bug or add enhancements follows this sequence:

 * Fork the ``{{cookiecutter.github_repo_name}}`` repo.